elastic/elasticsearch-rails/opensearch-model/README.md

 Article.search 'fox'
 ```

-See the `Elasticsearch::Model` module documentation for technical information.
+See the `OpenSearch::Model` module documentation for technical information.

 ### The Elasticsearch client